zckv/MongoDB-ReplicaSet-on-K8s/README.md

 # MongoDB ReplicaSet On K8s

-This project containers all necessary files to launch a MongoDB ReplicaSet with 3 Mongo instances on a K8s cluster.
+This project containers all necessary files to launch a MongoDB ReplicaSet with multiples Mongo instances on a K8s cluster.

 Here are some files you can find in this project: